Mysharsh/Mysharsh/Readme.md

 # Hello, I'm Harsh Tyagi!

-I am a versatilist and easily adapt to different hats (App Developer 📱, Game Development, or Immediate level Designer 🎨) depending on what the project requires.
+I am a versatilist and easily adapt to different hats (App Developer 📱, Game Development, and Immediate level Designer 🎨) depending on what the project requires.
 I love exploring new tech stacks 💻 and leveraging them to build cool kinds of stuff 🛠️.
 <br/>
 <br/>